 'Pirates Of The Caribbean 5' Theories

 Something that was noticeably missing from On Stranger Tides was the Will Turner/Elizabeth Swan dynamic, as neither Orlando Bloom nor Keira Knightley made an appearance due to reasons of casting and script.
-Though Knightley has said she's done with the franchise now Bloom is returning — and the reasons behind this could be a big factor in the success of the film.
+Although Knightley said she was done with the franchise back in 2014, it seems that she's had a change of heart and will appear in the post-credits scene in Pirates 5 (see the article below).
+Although Knightly won't be featuring in the main film, Bloom is returning — and the reasons behind this could be a big factor in the success of the film.

-One of the most popular Pirates of the Caribbean 5 theories is that Brenton Thwaites's character, Henry, is in fact the grown up son of Turner and Swan.
+One of the most popular Pirates of the Caribbean 5 theories (now happily confirmed) is that Brenton Thwaites's character, Henry, is in fact the grown up son of Turner and Swan.
 Speaking of his role he said:

 "It’s about a young man who wants to reconnect with his father, Davy Jones.
 There’s a curse that prevents him from doing that.
 I think it’s about how he goes around that and tries to fix it and he has to save his dad."

 So it looks like Henry will be on his own quest — to seek a means to free his father Will Turner, now under the curse of Davy Jones, presumably going after the Trident for these means.
-With Bloom making a return to the franchise (hopefully with an impressive bit of barnacle/squid beard going on) it's shaping up to be a pretty exciting plot so far.
+With Bloom making a return to the franchise (with an impressive bit of barnacle going on) it's shaping up to be a pretty exciting plot so far.

 What Can We Expect From New Character Carina Smyth?